hcikim/hcikim.github.io/index.md

 ## Miscellaneous

-I enjoy running marathons 🏃🏻 and gym workouts 🏋🏻.
+In my free time, I run marathons 🏃🏻 and enjoy gym workouts 🏋🏻 for fun.